rancher/docs/content/rancher/v2.x/en/backups/configuration/storage-config/_index.md

 ### Existing StorageClass

+Installing the `rancher-backup` chart by selecting the StorageClass option will create a Persistent Volume Claim (PVC), and Kubernetes will in turn dynamically provision a Persistent Volume (PV) where all the backups will be saved by default.

-Configure an existing storage class that will be used to store your backups.
-For information about creating storage classes in refer to [this section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/volumes-and-storage/provisioning-new-storage/#1-add-a-storage-class-and-configure-it-to-use-your-storage-provider)
+For information about creating storage classes refer to [this section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/volumes-and-storage/provisioning-new-storage/#1-add-a-storage-class-and-configure-it-to-use-your-storage-provider)

-If a StorageClass is selected, a new PersistentVolumeClaim will be created on the same host on which the `rancher-backup` operator pod is running.
-This will in turn create a new PersistentVolume due to dynamic provisioning.
+> **Important**
+It is highly recommended to use a StorageClass with a reclaim policy of "Retain".
+Otherwise if the PVC created by the `rancher-backup` chart gets deleted (either during app upgrade, or accidentally), the PV will get deleted too, which means all backups saved in it will get deleted.
+If no such StorageClass is available, after the PV is provisioned, make sure to edit its reclaim policy and set it to "Retain" before storing backups in it.

-### Existing PersistentVolume
+### Existing Persistent Volume

-Configure an existing PersistentVolume that will be used to store your backups.
+Select an existing Persistent Volume (PV) that will be used to store your backups.
 For information about creating PersistentVolumes in Rancher, refer to [this section.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/volumes-and-storage/attaching-existing-storage/#2-add-a-persistent-volume-that-refers-to-the-persistent-storage)

-# Encryption

-Resources can be encrypted before they are saved in a backup file.

-The `rancher-backup` operator uses the same process to encrypt the backups as is described in the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) for encrypting data at rest.
-Encryption details are provided in an EncryptionConfiguration YAML file.

-You can use any EncryptionConfiguration YAML, including one that is already used in your Kubernetes cluster.

-In order for `rancher-backup` operator to use the EncryptionConfiguration, the file must be named `encryption-provider-config.yaml`.

-> **Important:** The `rancher-backup` operator doesn't save the EncryptionConfiguration file.
-The contents of the EncryptionConfiguration file must be saved when a backup is created, and the same file must be used when restoring from this backup.
+> **Important**
+It is highly recommended to use a Persistent Volume with a reclaim policy of "Retain".
+Otherwise if the PVC created by the `rancher-backup` chart gets deleted (either during app upgrade, or accidentally), the PV will get deleted too, which means all backups saved in it will get deleted.

 # Example values.yaml for the rancher-backup Helm Chart